 - 3355 Class Size Reduction Operating Funds.
-Revenue received in accordance with section 1011.685, F.S., to be used to reduce class size as required in section 1003.03, F.S. - 3361 Florida School Recognition Funds.
-Funding for the Florida School Recognition Program awarded to schools that sustain high performance or demonstrate substantial improvement in student performance, pursuant to section 1008.36, F.S. - 3363 Excellent Teaching Program.
-Revenue received to fund monetary incentives and bonuses, including the employer's share of payroll taxes and retirement contributions for teachers who qualify for national board certification in accordance with section 1012.72, F.S.
-(Dale Hickam Excellent Teaching Program). - 3371 Voluntary Prekindergarten Program (VPK).
-Revenue received for the VPK Program, as provided in section 1002.53, F.S. - 3372 Preschool Projects.
-Programs and initiatives designed to provide funding and services in local communities to children, from birth to 5 years of age, and their families.
-Includes Prekindergarten Early Intervention, Florida First Start, Collaborative Partnership Incentives, Migrant Preschool and Regional Assistance.

-- 3373- Miscellaneous State Revenues.
-Other amounts received from the state. - 3373 Reading Programs.
+Revenue received in accordance with s.
+1011.685, F.S., to be used to reduce class size as required in s.
+1003.03, F.S. - 3361 Florida School Recognition Funds.
+Funding for the Florida School Recognition Program awarded to schools that sustain high performance or demonstrate substantial improvement in student performance, pursuant to s.
+1008.36, F.S. - 3371 Voluntary Prekindergarten Program (VPK).
+Revenue received for the VPK Program, as provided in s.
+1002.53, F.S. - 3372 Preschool Projects.
+Programs and initiatives designed to provide funding and services in local communities to children, from birth to five years of age, and their families. - 3373- Miscellaneous State Revenues.
+Other amounts received from the state. - 3399 - 3373 Reading Programs.
 Revenue received for intensive reading programs to improve the reading proficiency of students. - 3378 Full-Service Schools Program.
-Funding received for the continuation and expansion of the Full-Service Schools Program, established jointly with the Florida Department of Health pursuant to section 402.3026, F.S. - 3380 State Through Local.
+Funding received for the continuation and expansion of the Full-Service Schools Program, established jointly with the Florida Department of Health pursuant to s.
+402.3026, F.S. - 3380 State Through Local.
 State revenues distributed to the school district that are passed through a local or regional intermediate government or agency. - 3391 Public Education Capital Outlay (PECO).
-Capital outlay funds derived from the Gross Receipts Tax and distributed pursuant to section 1013.65, F.S.
-Funds are distributed based upon cash flow needs for projects rather than in a lump sum or annual disbursement.
+Capital outlay funds derived from the Gross Receipts Tax and distributed pursuant to s.
+1013.65, F.S., are distributed based upon cash flow needs for projects rather than in a lump sum or annual disbursement.
 Allocations are initially recorded as deferred revenues, with revenue recognized on issuance of an encumbrance authorization. - 3392 Classrooms First Program.
-Funding provided for the Classrooms First Program pursuant to section 1013.68, F.S., for the construction, renovation, remodeling, repair or maintenance of educational facilities; or debt service on Classrooms First bonds.
-Allocations are initially recorded as advanced revenues, with revenue recognized on issuance of an encumbrance authorization. - 3395 SMART Schools Small County Assistance Program.
+Funding provided for the Classrooms First Program pursuant to s.
+1013.68, F.S., for the construction, renovation, remodeling, repair or maintenance of educational facilities; or debt service on Classrooms First bonds.
+Allocations are initially recorded as advanced revenues, with revenue recognized on issuance of an encumbrance authorization.

+- 3395 SMART Schools Small County Assistance Program.
 Funding provided to small counties for the construction, expansion, repair and renovation of school facilities.
 This program is a supplement to the Special Facility Construction Account. - 3396 Class Size Reduction Capital Outlay.
-Capital outlay funds received in accordance with section 1013.735, F.S., Classrooms for Kids Program, and section 1013.736, F.S., District Effort Recognition Program. - 3397 Charter School Capital Outlay Funding.
-Capital outlay funds provided to charter schools, pursuant to section 1013.62, F.S.
-Although this revenue is capital in nature, the distributions to charter schools are operating in nature.
+Capital outlay funds received in accordance with s.
+1013.735, F.S., Classrooms for Kids Program, and s.
+1013.736, F.S., District Effort Recognition Program. - 3397 Charter School Capital Outlay Funding.
+Although capital outlay funds provided to charter schools, pursuant to s.
+1013.62, F.S., are capital in nature, the distributions to charter schools are operating in nature.
 For fund financial accounting, the school district should transfer the charter school capital outlay funds from the capital projects fund to the general fund.
-Please see the description under Object 390, Other Purchased Services, in chapter 4 for charter school distributions. - 3399 Other Miscellaneous State Revenues.
+Please see Object 794, Charter School State Capital Outlay, in chapter 4 for charter school capital outlay distributions. - 3399 Other Miscellaneous State Revenues.
 Other sources of state funding not previously classified, including District Cost Differential supplements.